Economy of California: History

 Agriculture is one of the prominent elements of the state's economy: California leads the nation in the production of fruits, vegetables, wines and nuts.
 The state's most valuable crops are cannabis, nuts, grapes, cotton, flowers, and oranges.
 California produces the major share of U.S. domestic wine.
 Dairy products contribute the single largest share of farm income.
 California's farms are highly productive as a result of good soil, a long growing season, the use of modern agricultural methods and extensive irrigation.
 Irrigation is critical since the long dry summers would not allow most crops to grow here--California Indians had almost no agriculture because of this.
 Extensive and expensive irrigation systems including furrow "gravity" irrigation, sprinkler and drip irrigation systems have been developed to supply the extensive irrigation needs of California.
 Illegal immigration to the United States has been traditionally drawn to the state, in part, because corporations face intense pressure to control labor costs by using illegal means to harvest California's extensive crops.

-California's location along the Pacific coast and its rapidly growing population initially led to the constructions of major seaports at San Francisco in the San Francisco Bay area and inland ports at Sacramento, etc. The first paddle steamer, the SS California, arrived in the port of San Francisco on February 29, 1849, with over 400 passengers trying to get to the gold rush territory.
-She left New York City October 6, 1848, before the gold discoveries were verified and the gold rush truly stated.
+California's location along the Pacific coast and its rapidly growing population initially led to the constructions of major seaports at San Francisco in the San Francisco Bay area and inland ports at Sacramento, etc. The first paddle steamer, the SS California, arrived in the port of San Francisco on February 28, 1849, with over 400 passengers trying to get to the gold rush territory.
+It left New York City October 6, 1848, before the gold discoveries were verified and the gold rush truly started.
 Shipment of passengers and freight to Sacramento was accomplished by off-loading the cargoes and passengers onto paddle steamers for transit up the Sacramento River to Sacramento, Stockton, etc. As the population spread out and grew ports were established up and down the California coast with other major ports in Long Beach, Los Angeles and San Diego.
 The largest U.S. Naval base on the west coast is now in San Diego.
 (See: Maritime history of California for more information.)
 The state's shipping industry evolved to handle cargoes to and from California to Europe and the eastern United States and help support the growing international trade with South America, Asia and Oceania.
-During World War II, numerous military bases and various wartime industries were quickly established in the state to support the Pacific Ocean and Atlantic ocean fleets—ships could use the Panama Canal to get from ocean to ocean.
+During World War II, numerous military bases and various wartime industries were quickly established in the state to support the Pacific Ocean and Atlantic Ocean fleets—ships could use the Panama Canal to get from ocean to ocean.
 California led in the number of merchant ships built at the Kaiser shipyards in Richmond and the Los Angeles areas.
 Mare Island Naval Shipyard (now closed) in the San Francisco Bay built submarines as well as repaired many of the ships used by the U.S. Navy Pacific Fleet in World War II.
 The rapidly growing California aircraft industries was greatly expanded.
 Since then these defense connected industries have largely closed down or moved to cheaper areas in the U.S.